penguinpowernz/aq-report/DRILLDOWN-FUNDING.md

 **Distribution Timeline:**
 - Started: August 2021 (after Kabul fall)
 - Duration: 3+ years continuous
-- Status as of December 2024: Ongoing
+- Status as of February 2025: Ongoing

 ### The Plane Route and Operations